plural-activism/presentation_introduction-to-plural-science/slides.md

 On the right you see the different elements you commonly find in a paper, not every paper has all of these elements, and sometimes they are named a bit differently, but overall you can expect to find all these things.

-Now, I wanna you to focus on these four things only in the beginning.
-You sure can read the rest of the paper, but your effort should be put into Keywords, Abstract, Methodology and Results.
+Now, I wanna you to forget the rest and only focus on these four things only in the beginning.
+You sure can read the whole paper, but your effort should be put into Keywords, Abstract, Methodology and Results.

 I deviate here a bit from the advice you can commonly find, and with good reason.
 We don't want to read paper as quickly as possible.
 If you are following this far, take your time.
 What we want to do is to deeply understand how plural science is done, and build up an intuition of when a paper is doing some good research and when it is to be disregarded.